 Nothing helps scholars grow like exposure to a diverse set of ideals and backgrounds and that’s just what any student will get in the Middle East.
 From ancient civilizations to modern day cultures, scholars have the opportunity to experience new things in this region.

-Contact Schools Directly Best Part time Masters Degrees in Sustainable Development in Middle East 2017/2018
+Request Information Best Part time Master's Programs in Sustainable Development in Middle East 2018

 As a vital input of economy, energy is one of the most strategic tools for sustainable development of countries.
 The contemporary energy system, which is 90 percent dependent on fossil fuels, is not sustainable due to resource scarcity, environmental problems, and global climate change. [+]